How to get here

-Walthamstow Wetlands includes four new entrances, a new recreational cycling path and free public access during the site's opening hours.
+Walthamstow Wetlands has four entrances, a recreational cycling and jogging path and free public access during the nature reserve's opening hours.
 See our site map for further details on location and entrances.

-The entrance is a seven minute walk from Tottenham Hale station (Victoria line tube) and a ten minute walk from Blackhorse Road station (Victoria line tube and Overground line).
+The entrance is a seven minute walk from Tottenham Hale station (Victoria line tube, Greater Anglia, Stansted Express) and a ten minute walk from Blackhorse Road station (Victoria line tube and Overground line).